beorn-/fleece/README.md

 # Fleece
 ======

 Fleece is a partial C rewrite of lumberjack... but lighter and non-blocking.
-This tool was written for our logstash platform at Gandi.net
+This tool was written for our logstash platform at Gandi.net.
+The tool reads stdin then if it is already a JSON stream it just allows you to forward it through UDP to a remote host, if it's a plain text stream fleece jsonifies it and pushes it to the remote host.

 ## Configuration